Native Seed

 Steeper slopes require heavier seeding rates.
 To get adequate erosion control, it’s more affordable to increase the amount of grass in the mix than to increase forbs.
 The result is that roadside plantings tend to have a higher grass to forb ratio than other prairie restorations.
 No matter how much native grass seed is put down, at least a 25% forb component is recommended to achieve adequate diversity and long-term stability.
 A 50% forb component is considered adequate for a fairly diverse planting.
 Some counties—especially those with their own forb seed plots—may exceed 50% for intersections and other highly visible plantings.

-Grass to forb ratio
+Grass to Forb Ratio

 To get adequate erosion control, it's most affordable to increase the amount of grass in the mix.
 No matter how much native grass seed is put down, at least 25% forb component is recommended to achieve adequate diversity and long-term stability.
 50% is better.